yousifelhady/flask-sms-notifications-app/README.md

 #### POST '/send-notification'
 - Send notification to subscribed tokens using FCM (Firebase Cloud Messaging) under the hood
 - Request Arguments: 'tokens', 'title', 'body'
-- 'tokens' is a list of subscribed token which the notification shall be sent to, tokens have to be valid and correctly formated.
+- 'tokens' is a list of subscribed token which the notification shall be sent to, tokens have to be valid and correctly formated
 - You can retrieve a token by running the root route of the application "http://127.0.0.1:5000", copy and paste the generated token
 - Returns: JSON Object contains 'success', 'notification_id'
 - Sample: `curl http://127.0.0.1:5000/send-notification -X POST -H "Content-Type: application/json" -d "{"tokens": ["dyimeAKczeP3UJ8ynvI1I2:APA91bHQFAK2d28Tyfg89zqWVrPynCCEXF9eNnRW705fFxEdDE4klEBsqlVsdWiXl3jkWykCQ503Nh4m6EeL3tNS7iR1mnCB9e_Q7Sw_wDd_N3nENiqwmpTV2e1blahBck03zhR9t4LJ"], "title": "Notification Title", "body": "This is a notification body"}"`